Financial Forecasting Methods To Help Predict Your Business's Future

 2023: Q1 (60) Q2 (57) Q3 (60) Q4 (65)

-After getting the projected seasonal index scores, you can go on with creating a forecast for your business performance.
+Once you get the projected seasonal index scores, you can create a forecast for your business performance.

 Revenue Run Rate Method